npielawski/pytorch_tiramisu/README.md

 Implementation of the Tiramisu Neural network for PyTorch with new features such
 as:
 * Memory-efficient version (trade-off between memory and speed).
-* Different types of upsampling (deconvolution, upsampling and pixel shuffle).
+* Different types of upsampling (transposed convolution, upsampling and pixel shuffle).
 * Different types of pooling (max-pooling, avg-pooling, blur-pooling).
 * The depth and width of the Tiramisu is fully configurable.
 * Early-transition can be enabled when the input images are big.
 * The activation function of the last layer can be disabled or modified.

 ## Getting Started